calebchase/cytoscape.js-html-node/README.md

 });
 ```

-Use information:
+### Use information

-- For a detailed example, see `example/src/example.js`
+- The extension call should occur only once.
+All templates should be specified in that call, even if they are not immediately needed.

 - `query`: Accepts any cytoscape query.
-Specifies which node(s)`template` will apply to.
+Specifies which node(s) `template` will apply to.
+Nodes added after the intial extension call that match the `query` will have `html` applied to them.

 - `htmlNodeBaseStyle`: The style of the cytoscape node(s) when zoom has not passed the minimum `zoomRange` value.